 “It is always the right time to do the right thing." – Martin Luther King Jr.

-Ethics is about making ‘right’ or ‘good’ choices and being able to justify or say why we made one choice over another.
-Ethical principles encourage us to follow what is good and positive for our lives and society as a whole.
-Examples are justice (treating people fairly) and respect for individual autonomy (the right to make decisions for one’s self).
+Ethics is a system of moral principles that guides us in making ‘right’ or ‘good’ choices and being able to explain why we made one choice over another.
+Through the lens of ethical principles, we can better decide what is good and positive for our lives and society.

-An ethical dilemma is when competing values or duties pull us in different directions.
-An example is when you want to be honest but are worried that the truth may hurt someone.
+An ethical dilemma is when values or duties pull us in different directions.

 Ethical issues in health care may include concerns with: